Thinking of making a fresh start somewhere new? And has Portugal made it onto your list as a place you might potentially want to relocate?

 Clearly, politics can weigh into people’s decisions for where to live.
 So, are they right to think of Portugal as a ‘safe haven’?

-First, let me put my cards on the table: I don’t at all like extremist parties, I believe Trump to be a disgrace, and I think Brexit (although an entirely valid choice) was a seriously bad idea.
+First, let me put my cards on the table: I don’t like extremist parties, I believe Trump to be a disgrace, and I think Brexit (although an entirely valid choice) was a seriously bad idea.
+Of course, everyone has their own political perspective and yours may be entirely different from mine.
+The point is that politics do often factor into people’s decisions to move and, like anyone else, I also have my own views.

 Now that you know where I stand, I can say that I think of politics in Portugal as blissfully reasonable and down to Earth.
 It’s dominated mainly by a social-democratic party, a center-right-liberal party, and a collection of smaller mostly left parties.
 Portugal has a reputation for calmness, security, and quality of life.
 I also found it quite telling that during the pandemic, most measures (such as mask-wearing) were implemented with little fuss.

-The Portuguese do have plenty to complain about in their politics, mind you.
+Mind you, the Portuguese do have plenty to complain about in their politics.
+Ask them about it and you’ll no doubt get an earful.
 Expats who are mostly unaware of the day-to-day news may sometimes see Portugal in an unrealistically utopian way.
 On the other hand, the locals seem to never give their elected officials any credit for doing anything right!

-I’ve noticed that, in general, locals will more easily complain about corruption or high taxes.
-Foreigners are more likely to praise some of the pragmatic things done by the government, a relative lack of political extremism, or overall cultural attitudes.
+I’ve noticed that, in general, locals will more easily complain about issues like corruption or high taxes (there is no doubt they’re high).
+Foreigners are more likely to praise some of the pragmatic things done by the government, a relative lack of political extremism, or overall cultural attitudes in Portugal.

 Portugal has a free national health service that any resident is entitled to use.
 It’s essentially similar to the NHS in the UK, though it is known to be highly understaffed and there can be long waiting times.
 The healthcare quality is pretty good though and you can decide to get by on just using the NHS.